antoinetlc/paper_summaries/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/CycleGAN.md

 ### References

-* [1] O. Ronneberger, P. Fischer, and T. Brox.
-U-net:  Convoluional networks for biomedical image segmentation.
-In MICCAI, pages 234–241.
-Springer, 2015.
+* [1] Johnson, A. Alahi, and L. Fei-Fei.
+Perceptual losses for real-time style transfer and super-resolution.
+In ECCV, pages 694–711.
+Springer, 2016.